 The barrel is marked with focal lengths that are there for your reference.
 The only time I use these is when I am making notes for an observing report.
 I like to record that I observed Saturn at 8.
 4 mm or the moon at 13 mm.

-From a practical point of view, unless you are making notes in an observing report, you will likely be unaware of what magnification you are using.
-And, why should you care?
-It is the image you care about, not what focal length eyepiece you are using.
+From a practical point of view, unless you are making notes in an observation report, you will likely be unaware of what magnification you are using.
+And why should you care?
+It is the image you care about, not the focal length of the eyepiece you are using.

 The Celestron is not perfectly parfocal through the range, but it is very close.
-When two eyepieces are said to be parfocal that means that you can move from one to the other without having to refocus the telescope.
+When two eyepieces are said to be parfocal, that means that you can move from one to the other without having to refocus the telescope.
 I find I make very small focus adjustments as I move from one setting to another.
-But I would tend to do this using single focal length eyepieces anyway due to the change in magnification, even when they are parfocal.
-I will always want to be sure I have the focus the best it can be for this magnification.
+But I would tend to do this using single-focal-length eyepieces anyway due to the change in magnification, even when they are parfocal.
+I will always want to be sure I have the best focus for this magnification.

 AFOV – This stands for the apparent field of view.
-This is an eyepiece specification provided by the manufacturer to give us an idea of how much sky we will see when used in any particular telescope.
-The spec indicates that the Celestron zoom provides a 40 degree AFOV at the 24 mm setting and a 60 degree AFOV at the 8 mm setting.
+This is an eyepiece specification provided by the manufacturer to give us an idea of how much sky we will see when used with any particular telescope.
+The spec indicates that the Celestron zoom provides a 40-degree AFOV at the 24 mm setting and a 60-degree AFOV at the 8 mm setting.

-As you turn the barrel of the eyepiece, moving from the 24 mm setting to the 8 mm setting, the AFOV becomes wider and wider till it hit its maximum at 60 degrees when you reach the 8 mm setting.
+As you turn the barrel of the eyepiece, moving from the 24 mm setting to the 8 mm setting, the AFOV becomes wider and wider until it hits its maximum at 60 degrees when you reach the 8 mm setting.
 If we use the Plossl as the standard for eyepiece AFOV, the Celestron zoom runs from a little narrower to a little wider.

-The benefit of having the AFOV increasing as you get to the shorter focal length is that, as you go up in power the field of view naturally gets narrower no matter what eyepiece you use.
-With the widening of the AFOV on the Celestron zoom you get a wider AFOV at higher 8 mm setting where you need it.
-Wider than an 8 mm Plossl eyepiece for example.
+The benefit of having the AFOV increase as you get to the shorter focal length is that, as you go up in power, the field of view naturally gets narrower no matter what eyepiece you use.
+With the widening of the AFOV on the Celestron zoom, you get a wider AFOV at a higher 8 mm setting where you need it.
+Wider than an 8-mm Plossl eyepiece, for example.

-Coatings – Lens coatings are an innovation that have really revolutionized eyepieces.
-They can increase light transmission, cut down on internal reflections and provide other benefits.
-If you read eyepiece advertisements you will find uncoated, single coated, fully coated, and fully multi-coated listings.
-The Celestron zoom is fully multi-coated which is the best type to have.
+Coatings – Lens coatings are an innovation that has really revolutionized eyepieces.
+They can increase light transmission, cut down on internal reflections, and provide other benefits.
+If you read eyepiece advertisements, you will find uncoated, single-coated, fully-coated, and fully multi-coated listings.
+The Celestron zoom is fully multi-coated, which is the best type to have.

 Eye Relief – The 15 to 18 mm specification for the Celestron zoom is important.
 And this becomes even more important if you wear glasses.

 Weight – In the image at the left, from the Celestron web site, you get a feel for the size of the eyepiece.
-At 8 ounces, the Celestron zoom is larger than the typical Kellner, Modified Achromat or Plossl eyepiece.
+At 8 ounces, the Celestron zoom is larger than the typical Kellner, Modified Achromat, or Plossl eyepiece.
 These normally range from about 3 ounces to about 5 ounces.
-On very small scopes the weight of the Celestron zoom may case a slight imbalance of the optical tube.
-I have not found this to be a problem in my 80 mm scopes.
+On very small scopes, the weight of the Celestron zoom may cause a slight imbalance of the optical tube.
+I have not found this to be a problem in my 80-mm scopes.
 I have larger 1.
-25” eyepieces that weight more than the Celestron zoom that I have used in these scopes.
+25” eyepieces that weigh more than the Celestron zoom that I have used in these scopes.

 Magnification Range – Let’s take a quick look at how we measure magnification provided by a telescope eyepiece.
 The formula is simple: